whatasame/ankideo/README.md

-# Ankideo
+# Ankidia

-Ankideo is an add-on for Anki that allows you to edit video just one click.
+Ankidia is an add-on for Anki that allows you to edit media just one click.

 > [!WARNING]
 > This add-on is in the early stages of development.